sSpicey/sSpicey/README.md

 I am Gabriel Martini, an Electronics Engineering student at UTFPR and Software Engineer at Atos Unify.

 🎯 Full-Stack Developer\
-🔭 Currently working on a MERN stack project\
-🌱 Learning ML with Python\
 📫 glm101@hotmail.com

 #### Spoken Languages